jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 04/27/22: Add in some list item functionality (not mapped to anything by default yet)
 * 04/26/22: Set command name to `false` in `mappings` table to disable mapping
 * 04/25/22: Specify mode in mappings table
 * 04/24/22: User can shut up messages by specifying 'false' in their config under the 'silent' key